rich-junwang/rich-junwang.github.io/_posts/2022-12-20-kubernetes.md

 To use rsync is not that straightforward, I'm using the tool from [here](https://serverfault.com/questions/741670/rsync-files-to-a-kubernetes-pod).
 ```
-# save the file as krsync
+# save the file as krsync, and put it to /usr/bin, and chmod +x to the file

 #!/bin/bash